-The B.S. in Environmental Health is a "minimum requirements" major, which means that all students who meet the minimum requirements listed below are admitted.
+The B.S. in Environmental Health is a "minimum requirements" major, which means that all students who meet the minimum requirements listed below, and who can complete the degree within the UW's maximum time frame are admitted.
 The application deadline is the third Friday of each quarter.

 Students with 30-90 credits, and/or fewer than 6 quarters completed at the time of application will apply under early admission.
 Students with more than 90 credits and/or 6 quarters or more completed will apply under upper division requirements.
 Applicants must have a 2.0 in each of the pre-requisites courses.
 Early Admission applicants must have a cumulative GPA of 3.0.
 Upper Division applicants must have a cumulative GPA of 2.5.

 Students may have pre-requisites courses in progress at the time of application.
 Students who have questions about the major or the admission process are encouraged to meet with an adviser.

 30-90 credits / fewer than 6 quarters completed at time of application